guillermo-ampie/promote-to-production-exercise/README.md

 ## Description

-A static web site (using an [Amazon S3](https://aws.amazon.com/s3/) bucket) is updated using a Blue/Green deployment strategy using CircleCI with automatic promotion of the green environment and clean-up of the blue environment.
+A static website (using an [Amazon S3](https://aws.amazon.com/s3/) bucket) is updated using a Blue/Green deployment strategy using CircleCI to promote the green environment and clean-up of the blue environment automatically.

 ## Usage